titovakaterina/2021-2-level-ctlr/docs/scrapper.md

     pass
 ```
 It is mandatory to call this function after the config file is validated and before crawler is run.
+Also, do not forget that in order to specify a path it is required to use
+`pathlib`.
 > NOTE: you need to remove the folder if it exists and is not empty, then create an empty folder with this name

 ### Stage 2.
 Find necessary number of article URLs